Gabriel Arias Preview, Player Props: Guardians vs. Reds

-On Tuesday, Gabriel Arias (.195 on-base percentage in past 10 games, 82 points below season-long percentage) and the Cleveland Guardians play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:10 PM ET.
+Gabriel Arias -- with an on-base percentage of .205 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Cincinnati Reds, with Andrew Abbott on the mound, on September 27 at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Orioles.
+In his most recent game he had a hitless showing (0-for-2) against the Reds.

 Sportsbook Promo Codes